Torpedo Stadium (Mogilev)

 Torpedo Stadium is a multi-purpose stadium in Mogilev, Belarus.
 It is mostly used for football matches and is a home stadium for Torpedo Mogilev.
 The stadium holds 3,560 spectators.

 History

 The stadium was built and opened in 1960.
 Renovation works were performed in 1978 and 2005.
-At present day the stadium is a part of bigger Torpedo Sport Complex which includes facilities for other sports as well.
+At present, the stadium is a part of bigger Torpedo Sport Complex which includes facilities for other sports as well.

 Between 2006 and 2008 the stadium was a home ground for Savit Mogilev.